-Barefoot Productions Presents THE TWILIGHT OF THE GOLDS, Now thru 3/2
+Barefoot Productions to Present THE TWILIGHT OF THE GOLDS, 2/21-3/2

 If your parents knew everything about you before you were born, would you be here?
 That is the question posed in this controversial entertaining 'dramedy'.
 All is well when Suzanne Gold-Stein and her close knit New York family celebrate an anniversary dinner and she reveals that she is pregnant.
 Through genetic testing, arranged by Suzanne's biomedical research husband Rob, they learn that the baby will be healthy and intelligent however will most likely will be 'different'.
 The news forces the entire Gold family to confront the issues of bigotry, evolution and the limits of love as Suzanne contemplates a difficult choice.